“A world without stories would be painfully lost.”

 When I was nine years-old, I was sure I’d be a math teacher.
 That lasted until I got to middle school, where I realized that that wasn’t in the numbers for me.
 From there, I fantasized about being an actress.
 The idea of playing and exploring different characters was intriguing to me.
 That lasted until high school, where I realized that sticking to a script wasn’t my thing—I wanted to take the characters on their own journeys and adventures.
 But somewhere between high school and the days of college graduation, I got lost in the pressures of reality.
 It wasn’t until I took a step back to evaluate my life when I realized I wanted to embrace my true self.
 To go back to the days of a six year-old kid who hid under a desk, writing about life in a little blue and pink journal.
 I couldn’t believe it took me so long to fall back into my happy place.
 Yet, I wouldn’t have had it any other way, because if after twenty years of exploring life, I still ached to create stories, then it must be true love.

 I began June 9th on 6/9/2014 because it was time.
 Time for me to write a story I was forgetting to remember.
-Remember the depths of what it meant to feel and capture and dig into life.
+Remember the depths of what it meant to feel and capture life.
 Life as I knew it felt like it was slipping away from me, yet eating me alive.

 WRITING TIPS FROM EMHA